Trey Anastasio on stage, 1995, playing the Languedoc hollowbody guitar

 Acoustic Guitar Use — 1995

-I'm Blue, I'm Lonesome — acoustic anchor of fall '95 The Bill Monroe / Hank Williams bluegrass standard became the most consistently acoustic song of 1995.
-Its presence in dozens of fall tour setlists made acoustic guitar a reliable mid-show fixture throughout the run.
+I'm Blue, I'm Lonesome — acoustic anchor of Fall '95 The Bill Monroe / Hank Williams bluegrass standard became the most consistently acoustic song of 1995.
+Its presence in dozens of Fall tour setlists made acoustic guitar a reliable mid-show fixture throughout the run.

 03